 The registration deadline is 29 days before an election.

-To verify your voter registration status, please contact your county recorder.
+To verify your voter registration status, you can use your states resource.

 Fill out your absentee ballot request here.